twoelz/Rootless-DevBox_external_storage/README.md

 ## How it Works

-Rootless-DevBox sets up your environment in 3 main steps:
+Rootless-DevBox (with set folders) sets up your environment in 4 main steps:

+0. Runs a script to setup nix folders/directories in a separate address.
 1. **Install nix-user-chroot**: Downloads and configures a tool that creates a userspace chroot environment
 2. **Create nix environment**: Sets up a containerized Nix environment in your user directory
 3. **Install Devbox**: Installs Devbox within this environment so you can use it without root